Coruja-me/Coruja-me/README.md

 After graduating from high school, I pursued further education to deepen my knowledge.
 I am now enrolled in the undergraduate program in Systems Analysis and Development at Fatec, which I am currently attending.

-My goal is to enhance my abilities across various technology sectors, including Hardware and Software Development, Design, Front-End, Back-End, Game Development, Mobile, and more.
-I aim to continually develop and refine my skills in all possible areas of technology.
+My goal is to improve my skills and become a professional in the areas of Full Stack, Front End, Back End, or Game Development.

 ## Geral
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=Coruja-me&theme=transparent&bg_color=000&border_color=30A3DC&show_icons=true&icon_color=30A3DC&title_color=E94D5F&text_color=FFF)